 Another important parameter that depends on thermal history is the incubation time, defined by for an isothermal condition.
-In a non-isothermal process, the exact calculation of the incubation approximation approach has been employed to deal with the transient nucleation, which gives time requires a solution to the Fokker-Planck equation.
-In the Precipitation Module, an
+In a non-isothermal process, the exact calculation of the incubation time requires a solution to the Fokker-Planck equation.
+In the Precipitation Module, an approximation approach has been employed to deal with the transient nucleation, which gives the incubation time as an integral form of past thermal history^{1.} as in